idaholab/moose/framework/doc/content/source/vectorpostprocessors/VectorMemoryUsage.md

 !row-end!

 !alert note
-Due to differences in the data collection method, the memory consumption different may be slightly different from the [PerfGraphOutput.md].
+Due to differences in the data collection method, the memory consumption may be slightly different from the [PerfGraphOutput.md].

 !syntax parameters /VectorPostprocessors/VectorMemoryUsage